 Update: I modified the straps by adding a color-matched, non-stretch binding along the straps, 2" just above the cups.
 I then positioned the binding into a triangle shape, attaching the other ends to the cups, in line over the center of the apex.
-This gave 2 results - #1: it reduced the stretch in the front straps; #2: the straps now support the cups from the apex, rather than the armpits.
+This gave 2 results - #1: it reduced the stretch in the front straps; #2: the straps now spread the support of the weight from the apex, rather than only at the armpits.
 Tada!
 It solved my gaping problem when I roll my shoulders forward!
-Read more 231 more words
+Read more 237 more words

 Powder Blue colorway